Fangjun-Li/Fangjun-Li.github.io/_research/research-1.md

 ## Problem Definition

-We focus on constraint satisfaction problems (CSP), defined by a set of variables \( V \) defined over a domain \( D \) and a collection of constraints \( \theta \).
-The goal is to find a specific instantiation where all constraints in \( \theta \) are simultaneously satisfied.
+We focus on constraint satisfaction problems (CSP), defined by a set of variables defined over a domain and a collection of constraints.
+The goal is to find a specific instantiation where all constraints are simultaneously satisfied.
 We particularly emphasize binary constraints, which simultaneously restrict the domain of two variables.
-An example of this is the constraint `The desk is placed in front of the window.`
+An example of this is the constraint *The desk is placed in front of the window.*

 ## Data Generation Process
-All constructed constraint networks are transformed into textual format using the method outlined in Section `decide_t`, specifically for the purpose of evaluating LMs.
+All constructed constraint networks are transformed into textual format, specifically for the purpose of evaluating LMs.

 Our test sets are available in varying sizes:
 - **RoomSpace-100** includes a sample of 100 rooms.